 PFIC stands for Passive Foreign Investment Company.
 For someone living outside the US the risk is high that some investments might qualify as PFIC.
 A PFIC is a company that generates passive income from investments outside the US.
 This even includes mutual funds with a non-US Brokerage.
-Furthermore, some life insurances are considered a PFIC due to the structure of the investments.
+Furthermore, the IRS considers some life insurances a PFIC due to the structure of the investments.

 Making a check-the-box-election to treat a foreign company as a US partnership is another way to avoid PFIC treatment.
-This will not work with foreign mutual funds but if there are enough US owners in a smaller passive investment (such as a foreign company owning a rental property) then this would be a good alternative to avoid PFIC treatment while not affecting the structure for the non-US shareholders.
+This will not work with foreign mutual funds.
+But for a smaller passive investment with enough US owners (such as a foreign company owning a rental property), this would be a good alternative to avoid PFIC treatment while not affecting the structure for the non-US shareholders.

 5. Consider an offshore trust / pre-immigration trust

 Some tax advisors recommend placing assets into an irrevocable offshore trust before moving to the United States.
 But keep in mind that assets placed in such a trust are not under your direct control.
 You would not be able to dip into those funds without risking US tax complications.

 This strategy is more relevant to those who want asset protection or have over $11m in assets and want to avoid US estate tax issues.
 Many people do not feel comfortable giving up complete control and not being able to access their money.

 Putting assets in a foreign company allows for easier access to the money and assets.
 And it still offers asset protection (albeit not as strong as a trust) at a simpler and less involved process.
 Trust structures are very unique to each person’s situation and should be analyzed accordingly.

 Other tax and reporting requirements Green Card holders must know

 Besides adequately planning for US taxation before becoming a permanent US resident, you should be aware of these other requirements and implications:

 Reporting foreign bank accounts and other financial assets